ZaUtre/zautre.com/_projects/multiopticas.md

 challenge: Multiopticas needed to ensure business continuity for their complex existing e-commerce ecosystem while addressing maintenance challenges and preparing for future international expansion.
 solution: We established a comprehensive maintenance program for their existing Site Genesis platform while providing expert consultation on their technology landscape to enable long-term strategic improvements.
 results: Zautre successfully executed a seamless transition of Multiopticas' e-commerce platform in under one month, achieving 99.9% uptime, reducing critical incident response times by 65%, and establishing a sustainable path for evolution without disruption.
-testimonial: We were extremely pleased with the smooth and rapid transition of our e-commerce platform to Zautre.
-Equally important has been the significant improvement in communication.
-The Zautre team is highly responsive and collaborative, a welcome change that has increased our team's confidence and streamlined our interactions.
+testimonial: What sets Zautre apart is their rapid development capabilities combined with the expert guidance and technical knowledge they bring to our projects.
+Their adaptability to our changing needs has been invaluable to our business growth.
 testimonial_author: Carlos Otero
 testimonial_author_position: CFO
 testimonial_position: Multiopticas